 Service to St. John’s, NL is not offered between January 7, 2019 and April 30, 2019.

-When you’re looking for things to do in St. John’s, look to the past.
-Whether you climb Signal Hill to Cabot Tower or visit the Basilica of St. John the Baptist, there’s no shortage of landmarks from St. John’s long history.
+The city has tons of historic attractions that will take you a step into the past with flights to St. John’s from Toronto.
+Whether you climb Signal Hill to Cabot Tower or visit the Basilica of St. John the Baptist, there’s no shortage of landmarks from the city’s long history.

-See the landscape that inspires so many artists, by getting outside in St. John’s.
-Here, nature exists in extremes.
+Flights from Toronto to St. John’s bring you to the landscape that inspires the works of many artists with its natural beauty.
 Visit the most easterly point in North America, Cape Spear, or see some of the biggest animals in the world, with whale watching in Petty Harbour.
-Unpredictable weather means every trek on the East Coast Hiking Trail or trip to Butter Pot Provincial Park is different than the last.
+Trek across the terrain of the East Coast Hiking Trail or visit Butter Pot Provincial Park to get a first-hand experience of this incredible land.

-This historic fishing village sits by Quidi Vidi Lake.
-During the summer, this lake hosts the St. John’s Regatta, unpredictable maritime weather permitting.
-However, most of the year, fishing boats find safe harbour on the lake’s quiet waters.
+Most commonly pronounced “Kiddy Viddy”, this quaint fishing village sits by Quidi Vidi Lake.
+During the summer, the lake hosts the St. John’s Regatta, but fishing boats are the most popular occupants on the lake’s quiet waters for most of the year.

 Recently, Quidi Vidi Village has begun to pull in more than just fish.
 Artists and craftspeople alike are drawn to the village by the Quidi Vidi Village Plantation.
-You can visit this arts incubator to see the artists at work, and even buy some of the handmade goods produced there.
+When you fly from Toronto to St. John’s, you can visit the artists at work, and even buy some of the handmade goods they’ve produced.

-This village is easily walkable, and its winding streets and waterfront views invite you to wander.
+When your flight from Toronto to St. John’s lands, it’s easy to get to walking with the village’s winding streets and waterfront views that invite you to wander.
 Don’t miss out on Quidi Vidi’s landmarks during your travels.
 While Mallard Cottage may look precarious, it has held up long enough to become a national historic site.

-When you’re looking for places to eat in St. John’s, downtown’s Duckworth Street is home to some of the most interesting restaurants in the city.
-Whether you want something eclectic or environmentally conscious, you’ll find food to suit your taste.
+When you start to feel hungry, Duckworth Street is home to some of the most interesting restaurants in the city.
+With a blend of food styles and options, you’re sure to find something to suit your taste.

-For an after-dinner drink, make your way to George Street.
-With more pubs per square foot than anywhere else in North America, there’s always beer on tap.
+To quench your after-dinner thirst, make your way to George Street to grab a drink.
+With more pubs per square foot than anywhere else in North America, their beer is always flowing.

-If you want photos to commemorate your trip from Toronto to St. John’s, strike a pose along Jellybean Row.
-Jellybean Row doesn’t refer to any one road in St. John’s, but to the brightly coloured Victorian row houses, you can find throughout downtown.
-Gower Street and Bond Street are good places to look, but half the fun is stumbling on these architectural confections.
+Be sure to bring along your camera on your flight to St. John’s from Toronto so you can strike a pose along Jellybean Row.
+Jellybean Row doesn’t refer to any one road in St. John’s, but to the brightly-coloured Victorian row houses found throughout downtown.
+Gower Street and Bond Street are great places to look for them, but it’s even more fun to stumble upon them throughout your journey.

 Toronto to St. John’s direct and connecting flights are available to get you there year round.